-Informal resolution is rarely appropriate for sexual assault, but may be used for less serious, yet inappropriate, behaviors and is allowed as an alternative to the formal resolution process when requested by the Alleged Victim, which request may be withdrawn during the informal resolution process.
-When Sexual Assault is the misconduct complained of, the Alleged Victim must request in writing that informal resolution is desired.
+Informal resolution is not appropriate for sexual assault, but may be used for less serious, yet inappropriate, behaviors and is allowed as an alternative to the formal resolution process when requested by the Alleged Victim.
 The Title IX Coordinator (or designee) will determine if informal resolution is appropriate, based on the willingness of the parties, the nature of the conduct at issue and the susceptibility of the conduct to resolution.
-Even if an informal resolution is pursued, the College will make the ultimate decision as to the appropriateness of such a process and of the sanctions imposed.

-Informal resolution will involve a dialogue with the parties to determine if a mutual agreement can be reached.
+An informal resolution will involve a dialogue with the parties to determine if a mutual agreement can be reached.
 Sanctions may be imposed and records will be kept of any resolution that is reached, and failure to abide by the accord can result in appropriate responsive actions.
 It is not necessary to pursue informal resolution first in order to pursue a complaint and anyone participating in an informal resolution can stop that process at any time and request that the formal process proceed.

-Formal Investigation/Adjudication Process (Cases involving students)
+Formal Investigation/Adjudication Process